 Sadly, she even missed most of her own wedding in 2009 because she was so extremely ill.
 While undergoing surgery to have a gastric pacemaker implanted in December 2009, her doctor noticed she was retaining fluid and referred her to a kidney specialist.
 She was shocked when her kidneys went from "not working too well" in January 2010 to being diagnosed with end-stage renal failure in December later that year.
 Doctors said a kidney/pancreas transplant was critical to her survival.

 A living kidney donor was found, and she received her kidney transplant on September 23, 2011; she later received a new pancreas transplant on January 24, 2012!

 Marika’s fundraising efforts through NFT raised nearly $50,000 to help with her transplant-related expenses.

 When he was just 10 years old, Chris received the shocking diagnosis of nephrotic syndrome after his mom took him to the pediatrician because of a swollen leg.
 As it turned out, the swelling had been caused by a blood clot.
 Thanks to medication and careful monitoring, he was able to live out a normal childhood, but his parents were told that his kidneys would eventually fail.
-Now, 30 years later, that time has come.
-Doctors said a kidney transplant was critical to Chris’s survival.
+Thirty years later, that time came, and doctors said a kidney transplant was critical to Chris’s survival.

 He has a strong support system of loved ones.
 Both of his parents and his oldest son tried to donate a kidney to Chris, but were ruled out because of age factors.
 Chris took on a more active role in finding a living kidney donor through social media outreach.